Skip to content

 Ensuring high availability with limited resources can be challenging.
-I recently want to proove you can do it πŸ’ͺ✨ using Keepalivedopen in new window and just two servers.
-To prove that I used Vagrantopen in new window.
+I recently wanted to prove you can do it using Keepalived and just two servers πŸ’ͺ✨.
+To prove it, I used Vagrant.
 Here's a quick rundown of my journey! πŸš€

 First, I created a Vagrantfile to define my virtual machines.
 This file specified the configuration for two Ubuntu 22.04 VMs, each with a unique MAC address and a static IP address in the same subnet.